 - Out of line definitions are allowed as usual (see example below). - At most one other constructor may be named as the target constructor.
 If a sibling constructor is named in the initializer list, then the initializer list shall contain nothing else (i.e., no other base or member initializers are allowed).
 The target constructor is selected by overload resolution and template argument deduction, as usual. - Any target constructor may itself delegate to yet another constructor.
 If there is an infinitely recursive cycle (e.g., constructor C1 delegates to another constructor C2, and C2 also delegates to C1), the behavior is undefined.
 No diagnostic is required, because detecting the circularity can be burdensome to detect at compile time in the general case, when constructors are defined in different translation units.
 As a quality of implementation issue, implementers are encouraged to diagnose violations wherever this is feasible. - Statements in the delegating constructor body are executed following the complete execution of the target constructor.
-Local variables in a delegated constructor body are no longer in scope in the delegating constructor body. - The lifetime of an object begins when all construction is successfully completed.
-For the purposes of [C++03] §3.8, "the constructor call has completed" means the originally invoked constructor call.
-(Rationale: 1.
-Even if a target constructor completes, an outer delegating constructor can still throw an exception, and if so the caller did not get the object that was requested.
-2. This formulation also preserves the Standard C++ rule that an exception emitted from a constructor means that the object's lifetime never began.)
+Local variables in a delegated constructor body are no longer in scope in the delegating constructor body. - The lifetime of an object begins when any constructor (i.e., in the case of delegation, the ultimate target constructor) is successfully completed.
+For the purposes of [C++03] §3.8, "the constructor call has completed" means any constructor call.
+This means that an exception thrown from the body of a delegating constructor will cause the destructor to be invoked automatically.